BodenmillerGroup/histocat-web/docs/user/projects.md

 # Projects

-Projects serve as containers for slides and datasets.
+Projects serve as containers for multi-channel image slides and single-cell datasets (segmentation masks and relevant cell measurements).
 User can create as many projects as he sees fit.
-User presets can be stored on per-project level and are shared among group members.
+Presets can be stored on per-project level and are shared among all group members.

 ![Projects overview](../assets/projects-overview.png)